isabl/split_bed_by_index/README.md

   -v --version              Show version.
   -c --count <count>        Number of reads to split  [default: 1000000].
   -m --merge                Merge overlapping regions before split.
+  -s --subsplit <method>    Subsplit regions by exact or guess of reads  [default: exact].
 ```

+If there are significantly more reads in a 16kb chunk than the split count one of two subsplit methods can be used. **exact** method will count the reads in this chunk and split accordingly. **guess** method will split the chunk into equal size regions based on the total number of estimated reads.
+The exact method will be slow when used but will be accurate, while the guess method is instantaneous but can be very inaccurate if the reads are not distributed evenly.

 # Credit
 * Max Levine [@mflevine](https://github.com/mflevine)